petervandenabeele/ClimateData.be/README.md

 All data is licensed under the Creative Commons <a href="https://creativecommons.org/licenses/by/4.0/">Attribution 4.0 International (CC BY 4.0)</a> license.

 ## How-to contribute
+The simplest technique may be to click the "edit" button (stylus) on the Github page with the <a href="https://github.com/petervandenabeele/ClimateData.be/blob/gh-pages/index.html">
+source code of that page</a> and then make a PR as suggested in that work flow.

 At this moment, this repository is a "Github Pages" _project page_, with no theme and no custom DNS.